How to Deal with a Conflict Avoidant Spouse: 5 Ways

 Some people may not want to give their opinion because this can cause an argument.
 Even if you normally get along and don’t have many arguments, they may still go out of their way to avoid upsetting you.

 This is okay unless there is something that needs to be worked out.
-Moreover, this may be when you want to know more about how to deal with a conflict avoidant spouse.
+Moreover, this may be when you want to know more about dealing with a conflict-avoidant partner.
 You may talk to others for more help or consider therapy.

 3. They lack confidence